Our mission is to share resources for struggling families,

 It began with THIS POST on Facebook the day after our son passed away:

-“Our son Joseph Levi Fleming, died October 13th 2017 of an overdose of cocaine/fentanyl.
+“Our son Joseph Levi Fleming, died October 13th 2017 of an overdose.
 Our beautiful, hilarious, wild and crazy, loving, precious son.

 If you are a user, please call someone before you use again.
 Please share your struggle with someone.